AI agent index: /llms.txtFull content index for AI agents: /llms-full.txt

 Creative automation

-Generation systems that take segment, channel, and brand inputs and produce on-brand creative, copy, and layout at volume.
+Generation systems that take segment, channel, and brand inputs and produce on-brand creative at volume.
 Trained on the client's own visual language.
-Used where one creative template used to do the work of a thousand.

 Agentic workflows